PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 Therefore, to optimize manufacturing yield by focusing on the lithography process, it is required to explore the relationship between light exposure parameters and the good/die chips yields.

-# Dataset for exposure parameters and 'die chip'
+# Dataset: exposure parameters and 'die chip'
 The scatter plot demonstrates the exposure energy, i.e., Dose (mJ), and focal length, i.e., Focus (nm) as the two axis variables, which we use different colors as labels (Die chips/Good chips).

 ![image](https://github.com/PanithanS/Defect-Prediction-in-Semiconductor-Lithography/assets/83627892/fe352cbb-2be3-47f5-9e72-0bcd7d499931)